apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   2017-12-24:  Added basic DMA support; brought in the WWDT driver from the
     LPC43 which has the same peripheral.
 Neither tested; almost certainly non-functional without some additional investment.
+  2017-12-25:  Added an RTC driver.
+It appears to be functional but has not
+    been well tested.

   There is still no support for the Accelerometer, SPIFI, Ethernet, or USB.
   There is a complete, but not-yet-functional SD card drirver.
 There is a